lu0/git-worktree-airflow/README.md

     ```language
     $ cd ~/dags
     $ cd feature/dag_4
-    $ git checkout feature/dag4
+    $ git checkout feature/dag_4

-    post-checkout hook:
         .airflowignore updated to load DAGs from feature/dag_4
     ```

-Either way, the post-checkout hook will create an `.airflowignore` file with the following contents:
+Either way, the post-checkout hook will create a file named `.airflowignore` with the following contents:

 *Note: Directories and files common to bare repositories are hidden.*